 Flame Channeler Sorceress

-This build turns you into a human flamethrower.
-The damage is good, but you must stand perfectly still to use it, which is the most dangerous way to play.
+Turn into a human flamethrower.
+The damage is good, but you have to stand perfectly still — which is the most dangerous way to play.

 Damage: High (Cone Area)